CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/ApplianceNodeOpStatus.md

 `func (o *ApplianceNodeOpStatus) UnsetFileSystemOpStatuses()`

 UnsetFileSystemOpStatuses ensures that no value is present for FileSystemOpStatuses, not even an explicit nil
+### GetFileSystemOpSummary

+`func (o *ApplianceNodeOpStatus) GetFileSystemOpSummary() ApplianceFileSystemOpSummaryRelationship`

+GetFileSystemOpSummary returns the FileSystemOpSummary field if non-nil, zero value otherwise.

+### GetFileSystemOpSummaryOk

+`func (o *ApplianceNodeOpStatus) GetFileSystemOpSummaryOk() (*ApplianceFileSystemOpSummaryRelationship, bool)`

+GetFileSystemOpSummaryOk returns a tuple with the FileSystemOpSummary field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFileSystemOpSummary

+`func (o *ApplianceNodeOpStatus) SetFileSystemOpSummary(v ApplianceFileSystemOpSummaryRelationship)`

+SetFileSystemOpSummary sets FileSystemOpSummary field to given value.

+### HasFileSystemOpSummary

+`func (o *ApplianceNodeOpStatus) HasFileSystemOpSummary() bool`

+HasFileSystemOpSummary returns a boolean if a field has been set.

+### SetFileSystemOpSummaryNil

+`func (o *ApplianceNodeOpStatus) SetFileSystemOpSummaryNil(b bool)`

+ SetFileSystemOpSummaryNil sets the value for FileSystemOpSummary to be an explicit nil

+### UnsetFileSystemOpSummary
+`func (o *ApplianceNodeOpStatus) UnsetFileSystemOpSummary()`

+UnsetFileSystemOpSummary ensures that no value is present for FileSystemOpSummary, not even an explicit nil
 ### GetNetworkLinkStatuses

 `func (o *ApplianceNodeOpStatus) GetNetworkLinkStatuses() []ApplianceNetworkLinkStatusRelationship`